• Jewelry Fashion

 Where Should I Sell My Platinum Jewelry?

-Apart from selling to specialized jewelry brokers, you can also offer your platinum to brick-and-mortar jewelry stores to see how much they would be willing to pay.
+You can also offer your platinum to brick-and-mortar jewelry stores to see how much they would be willing to pay.

 Scrap jewelry buyers (cash-for-gold places) are also an option, but you should try them last because they will pay only for the metal in your jewelry.
 They won’t pay additional money for the brand or antique value of your piece (if it has any such value), unlike jewelers or jewelry brokers that could pay more because they intend to resell your item, not melt it for scrap.